 Yes this is possible, but not if the second ceremony is represented as “your wedding”.
 It is illegal to do this.
 The alternative is that you can have a civil ceremony with some religious observance, or that the second ceremony be presented as a celebratory event with family and friends in which you re-affirm the vows previously taken.

-The marriage ceremony creates a legally recognised relationship between a man and a woman.
-The commitment ceremony also creates a celebration between couples, who may choose not to legally marry, or for a couple to celebrate their relationship with family and friends.
+The marriage ceremony creates a legally recognised relationship between two people.
+The commitment ceremony also creates a celebration between two people, who may choose not to legally marry, or for a couple to celebrate their relationship and love with family and friends.
 This ceremony cannot be represented as a wedding ceremony.

 Yes they can.
 In fact anyone can, so long as they are at least 18 years of age.
 However, they are unable to deliver the compulsory legal elements that must be included in order for you to be legally married.
 These are: the Monitum (which authorises the celebrant to solemnise your marriage according to Australian law); set words that you both must repeat after the celebrant, in the presence of at least two witnesses; and the signing of the legal documentation.
 The celebrant must be present.